jnj3uf212121/NETWORK-SETUP/README.md

 ```

-**Key Responsibilities:**
+**Key Activities:**
-- Conceptualized and configured the network architecture to align with organizational objectives for performance, security, and scalability.
+- Designed and set up the home network infrastructure to optimize for personal performance, security, and scalability needs.
-- Conducted routine maintenance and monitoring activities to uphold network uptime and reliability.
+- Performed routine maintenance and monitoring to ensure network reliability and performance in my home environment.
-- Collaborated closely with cross-functional teams to swiftly troubleshoot and resolve network issues, minimizing disruptions to operational workflows.
+- Troubleshot and resolved network issues independently, maintaining optimal network uptime and functionality.
-- Offered expert technical support and guidance to optimize network performance and adapt to evolving business requirements.
+- Leveraged my technical expertise to continually refine and enhance the network setup to meet my evolving home usage requirements.